Ronnie-Crawford/DUMPLING/README.md

-# Protein Domain Stability Predictor
+# DUMPLING
+### Delta of Unseen Mutant Protein Language embeddings for INdel effect Generation

 This is a variant effect predictor which attempts to predict the fitness, or other feature, of a variant protein relative to the wildtype protein.
 It only requires the wildtype and mutant sequence.